Pavel-Durov/by.far.the.best.interpreter.ever.made/README.md

-# best interpreter ever made
+# by far the best interpreter ever made

 WARNING!
-You about to witness the be the best interpreter ever made.
+You about to witness by far the best interpreter ever made

 ## Running Tests